 What is a Conventional Loan?

 A conventional loan is a mortgage not insured or guaranteed by a government agency such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
 As compared to FHA loans, a conventional mortgage typically requires a higher credit score.
-These loans will also require Private Mortgage Insurance (PMI) for loans with less than 20% down payment.
+These loans will also require Private Mortgage Insurance (PMI) for loans with less than a 20% down payment.
 These loans are subject to maximum loan limits.
 Loans that exceed the maximum limit are known as Jumbo loans.

 Conventional Loan Benefits

 Here are some of the benefits of a conventional loan, refinance or cash out refinance:

 - Conventional loans may be used to purchase investment properties or a second home

 - No private mortgage insurance required if you put 20% down

 - A variety of flexible loan term options to fit your needs whether it’s a 15-year or a 30-year